peteroupc/peteroupc.github.io/bernoulli.md

 <a id=General_Factory_Functions></a>
 #### General Factory Functions

-A coin with unknown probability of heads of _&lambda;_ can be turned into a coin with probability of heads of _f_(_&lambda;_), where _f_ is any factory function, via an algorithm that works with two sequences of polynomials:
+A coin with unknown probability of heads of _&lambda;_ can be turned into a coin with probability of heads of _f_(_&lambda;_), where _f_ is any factory function, via an algorithm that builds randomized bounds on _f_(_&lambda;_) based on the outcomes of the coin flips.
+These randomized bounds come from two sequences of polynomials:

 - One sequence of polynomials converges from above to _f_, the other from below.
 - For both sequences, there must be a way to calculate their polynomials' _Bernstein coefficients_.